Junji Ito – His Style, His Themes and How He Scares Us

 © Junji Ito – Uzumaki

-Junji Ito’s works are well known for his own personal style.
-He brings forth his horrors by a combination of masterful ink work and line work.
+Junji Ito’s works are well known for his distinctive personal style.
+He brings his horrors to life through masterful ink and line work.

-Junji Ito uses his detailed line work and a reliance on bold, almost unsettling inks to present his grotesque and shocking imagery.
-While he uses shading, his work mostly relies on lines to show textures.
-Even his gore and many of his unsettling details, like blood and wet, squishy details, are rendered with nothing but lines.
-This serves to give them not only a unique look, but adds much more detail and gives them a more visceral and disgusting quality.
+Ito uses detailed line work and bold, almost unsettling blacks to present grotesque, shocking imagery.
+While he uses shading, his pages mostly rely on lines to convey texture.
+Even gore and other unsettling elements, like blood, wet and squishy surfaces, are rendered almost entirely with lines.
+This gives them a unique look, adds detail, and lends a more visceral, nauseating quality.

-Junji Ito’s characters often look empty and lifeless even before the horror happens.
-This is most often the case in his stories that focus on personal horror or mental illnesses.
-You can truly see how bad his characters feel and how close they already are to the abyss that’s eventually going to swallow them up.
-Their faces are characterized by fallen in cheeks and their bodies are often sickly thin, almost skeletal-like.
-Dark circles around the eyes and abnormal irises often help to showcase dark emotions, such as depression and gloominess.
+His characters frequently look empty and lifeless even before the horror begins, especially in stories focused on personal horror or mental illness.
+You can see how badly they feel and how close they already are to the abyss that will swallow them.
+Their faces are marked by sunken cheeks, and their bodies are often sickly thin, almost skeletal.
+Dark circles around the eyes and unnatural irises signal heavy emotions such as depression and gloom.

 Junji Ito - Unbearable Maze